mpriscella/k8s-actions/README.md

 # Kubernetes GitHub Action Runner

-Will need instance group with c5d.4xlarge and c5.4xlarge instances.

 This chart is not hosted anywhere currently.
 To install the chart, you must download this repository and unpack it into a directory.